-As Operations Manager, Paula performs highly responsible work assisting Bill in executing the programs and supervising the clerical procedures and practices of the Corporation.
+As Operations Manager, Paula performs highly responsible work assisting the Executive Director in executing the programs and supervising the clerical procedures and practices of the Corporation.
 She oversees all accounting functions and prepares and presents monthly financial statements to the DCEDC Board of Directors.
 Paula maintains tenant relations in the Business Development Center by serving as the primary contact for current and potential tenants and facilitating the resolution of tenant problems and concerns.

 Paula graduated from UW-Whitewater with a Bachelor of Business Administration degree in Finance.
 Before joining DCEDC, she worked as an Accountant with GreenStone Farm Credit.
 She also has experience in Loan Processing and Credit Analysis.
 Paula volunteers for many of her children’s school activities and at her church.
 When she is not busy with the kid’s activities, she enjoys spending time with friends and family, reading and going to movies.